mars2nico/cut_editting_utility/README.md

 # Quick Start
 - Clone repository or download and extract this repository's Zip file.
+- Move into libfvad source code directory.
+- Build and install libfvad.
 - Move into FFmpeg source code directory.
 - Add the audio filter 'af_fvad' to FFmpeg source.